 - Do I need to expand my business and resultantly hire more staff?

 - Should I invest in more efficient equipment to boost production/supply?

 - Do I need financing?
 If yes, for which areas exactly and how much?

 When you have an answer for all of these queries, note them down and outline a realistic estimate for all of them and how the amount is going to affect the next 12 months (6 months) of your business expenditures.

 Compare them with the past records

 Because all these expenses will be borne by none other than the funds of your business themselves, pull out as many records as you can and compare your targets with them.
-Use tables, spreadsheets and means of calculation to form neat registers that will weigh your company’s performance so far and furnish you with the clean insight into how much you can risk spending, even if it is for the welfare of the business this year.
+Use tables, spreadsheets, and means of calculation to form neat registers that will weigh your company’s performance so far and furnish you with a clear insight into how much you can risk spending, even if it is for the welfare of the business year.
 For instance, if you gather that the average profit from the last five years is not as much as the sums that you are looking forward to financing this year then don’t succumb to the risk.
 Either spread out your plots to be attended over the next few years, or cut on the extras that you can possibly do without at the moment.

 Consider the unforeseen emergencies

 While carrying out the business planning do not forget to take the unforeseen emergencies that can hit your business into account regardless of how distant or erratic they are.
-Market analysts always recommend small business owners to have an emergency fund ready which they can fall back on during a contingency.
+Market analysts always recommend small business owners have an emergency fund ready which they can fall back on during a contingency.
 The prospects include having room for enough line of credit or saving cash for the odds.

 Lastly, like all other businessmen, you too must have a number of expectations from your company.
-Therefore, all you will have to do is examine whether or not these targets are being fulfilled in reality and if not, what are the feasible adjustments that you can implement to make ends meet.
+Therefore, all you will have to do is examine whether or not these targets are being fulfilled in reality, and if not, what are the feasible adjustments that you can implement to make ends meet.